Moore Street was originally only an entry from Mill Street into the Moor Family’s various lumber mills operations at the Upper Dam

 Currently, no maps of Hartland detailing the locations of homes, businesses and merchants before 1860 have been discovered.
 Various documents provide us with enough information to know many existed in its early years of settlement, but most of the specific details of when they were built or by whom remain unknown.
 The following is based on our best interpretation of known maps, town records, census data, historical book references, photos, artifacts and family genealogical information.
 Updates will be made as new information is discovered.

 In 1802, James Moor arrived with his parents William & Sally Moor who settled on what became Commercial Street in Hartland.
-Following his parents departure to Corinna around 1816, James remained in Hartland and began an important role in the early years of development of Hartland’s town affairs and its industry.
+Following his parents departure to Corinna soon after 1820, James remained in Hartland and began an important role in the early years of development of Hartland’s town affairs and its industry.

 Former James Moor Residence – Main Street – c1910